astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ) as dag:
 ```

 The DAG defined above will only run once both `dataset1` and `dataset2` have been updated.
-These updates can occur by different tasks in different DAGs as long as they are located in the same Airflow environment.
+These updates can occur by tasks in different DAGs as long as they are located in the same Airflow environment.

 In the Airflow UI, the schedule of the DAG will be shown as `Dataset` and the Next Run column informs you how many datasets the DAG depends on and how many of them have been updated already.